 Grab your telescope and head to Theodore Roosevelt National Park for a weekend of stargazing.
 Held in early September, the Dakota Nights Astronomy Festival is a great way to learn about the stars and galaxies with the help of expert guides.

-Theodore Roosevelt National Park has its very own petrified forest, which is vegetation that has become fossilized.
+Like Petrified Forest National Park in Arizona, Theodore Roosevelt National Park has its very own petrified forest.
 It’s a short hike to reach it and well worth it thanks to the stunning scenery.

 The Caprock Coulee Trail in the North Unit is just 5 miles long, but it covers an impressive number of habitats, including the badlands, juniper forest and prairie.
 The southern part of the trail also offers some of the best views in the park.